 Organizers in your group can create actions sponsored by the group, but they cannot access the group's data.
 Organizers can participate in your group's discussion board, view your group's past actions, and see a list of the group's organizers and administrators.

-They cannot pull reports, create and send emails, or search and add activists for your group.
+They cannot pull reports, create and send emails or mobile messages, or search and add activists for your group.

 Organizer status is great for volunteers or interns who you don't want to be able to access the group's data but you still want to be involved in your group's advocacy.
 They can still use Action to build up their personal email list, send emails and create actions for their personal list.